- Anticoagulation Management

 Directions to ACC

-- The ACC is located on the second floor of the hospital next to the Pharmacy.
+- The ACC is located on the first floor of the hospital next to Imaging.

 - Employees can help you with directions to the ACC, if needed.

 - From the front entrance of the hospital, take the elevators to the second floor.

 - The ACC is located closest to West Gordon St and the Hightower Library.

 - Stephanie Weed, Pharm.D.